 A vast 13th-century tower dominates this Medieval church located in a peaceful part of the Kent Downs.
 St Peter's has very close connections with the Knights Hospitallers whose Commandery still stands across the fields.

 This church has been enlarged and restored over the centuries.
 There are clear Victorian influences that can be seen in the North aisle.
-However, despite many changes over centuries this church still retains many of it's original traces of Medieval past.
+However, despite many changes over centuries this church still retains many original traces of its Medieval past.

 Guide Dogs, Hearing Dogs and Registered Assistance Dogs welcome